 # – Children activities: During the school holidays in the Netherlands there are many activities organised at the Rijksmuseum.
 From some drawing at the lobby, craft making or organised workshops at the Picnic Room.
 They are usually free of charge and quite interesting.

 # – Restrooms: Have a Floor plan with you, so you can find restrooms easily.
-There are baby changing corners at a ground floor.
+There are baby changing corners on a ground floor.

 # – Book a tour: Would you like to book a private tour at the Rijksmuseum with me?
 You can do that at the link here!